DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 	- The way he holds his swords while idling is sick.
 - Still uses modern techniques to give his game a good feel
 	- Things like camera shake when hitting enemies
-- His FOV is actually pretty high
+- I noticed that his FOV seems pretty high
 - Fog is an excellent touch

 #### What I Don't Really want in Our Game